whoisdsmith/AI-MTHRFCKR/README.md

 ## Automation

-- [Hexowatch](http://hexact.pxf.io/beth0) Beyond Availability And Prices, 3Rd Party Websites As A Data Source, Visual Website Monitoring, Competitor Tracking.
+- [Hexowatch](http://hexact.pxf.io/) - Beyond Availability And Prices, 3Rd Party Websites As A Data Source, Visual Website Monitoring, Competitor Tracking.
 Hexowatch Is Your AI Sidekick To Monitor Any Website For Visual, Content, Source Code, Technology, Availability, Or Price Changes.
-- [Bardeen](https://www.bardeen.ai/ai) Ai Meets Automations.
+- [Bardeen](https://www.bardeen.ai/ai) - AI Meets Automations.
 Coming In 2023–Bardeen Is Introducing Breakthrough AI To Automate Manual Workflows, Save You Time, And Empower Your Creativity.
-- [Mem](https://get.mem.ai/) The Self-Organizing Workspace.
+- [Mem](https://get.mem.ai/) - The Self-Organizing Workspace.
 Mem Is The World's First AI-powered Workspace That's Personalized To You.
 Amplify Your Creativity, Automate The Mundane, And Stay Organized Automatically.

 ---